generic_reader 0.5.0 copy "generic_reader: ^0.5.0" to clipboard

 Introduction #

-The premise of source code generation is that we can specify (hopefully few) details and flesh out the rest of the classes, and methods during the build process.
-Dart's static analyzer provides access to libraries, classes, class fields, class methods, functions, variables, etc in the form of Elements.
+The premise of source code generation is that we can specify (hopefully few) details and create libraries, classes, variables, and methods during the build process.

 Usage #